Note: I get commissions for purchases made through links in this post.

 What Are My Storage Options inside the Cooler?

-There are 6 adjustable wine racks (right side) and 4 adjustable beverage (can) racks (left side).
+There are 6 adjustable wine racks on the right side and 4 adjustable shelves (can racks) on the left side.
 These metal racks are removable, but you probably won’t need to change them.
 That said, one possible reason for doing so would be to store beer bottles upright.
 Note that you cannot store stemware; that is, wine glasses, in this unit.
+Well, technically you could, but there’s no space designed for them, and you’d be taking a chance on damaging them by keeping them inside.

-With all the shelves in place, you can fit 18 standard wine bottles (3 per shelf) and 60 (12 ounce) cans in the AWB-360DB.
+With all the shelves in place, you can fit 18 standard bottles of wine (3 per shelf) and 60 (12 ounce) cans in the AWB-360DB.

 What Kind of Lighting Is Included?

-This NewAir cooler uses LED lighting inside, which has pretty much become the standard in these types of coolers.
-LEDs don’t add heat to the air, so the thermostat can maintain the setting you need.
+This NewAir AWB-360DB cooler uses LED lighting inside, which has pretty much become the standard in these types of coolers.
+LED lights don’t add heat to the air, so the thermostat can maintain the setting you need in this beverage center.

-The controls also use LED lights so you can easily see what you are setting the temperature to.
+The digital controls also use an LED light so you can easily see what you are setting the temperature to.
 You just push a button to increase or decrease the temperature 1 degree at a time.

 Where Can I Install the AWB-360DB?

-You can install this wine and beverage cooler either under a counter or leave it free standing.
-The unit has a vent at the lower front, so you don’t need to leave space around the sides as you do with some other coolers.
+You can install this wine and beverage cooler either under a counter (as a built-in beverage cooler) or leave it free standing.
+The unit is front venting, so you don’t need to leave space around the sides as you do with some other coolers.

-Depending on the height of your counter (when you decide to make it built-in), you may want to adjust the legs for a better fit.
+Depending on the height of your counter (if you decide to make it built-in), make sure to adjust the legs for the best fit.

-Check out the video below to see the cooler “in action” and to learn more about NewAir.
+Check out the video below to see the cooler “in action” and to learn more from NewAir.

 Is This Cooler Safe to Use?